raboczi/harn-atlas-tools/README.md

 *0* is going to be the default, filling all land area not filled otherwise.

-* The above is called "reduce & normalize" in the script
+* The above is called "reduce & normalize" in the script.

+* Use *EPS* to grow a bit to cover draw glitches.

-* Vegetation is restricted to land
+* Vegetation is restricted to land.

-* Shoal/Reef is restricted to off land
+* Shoal/Reef is restricted to off land.

 * The results are in the *xyz_polys* table.